 The team at Spokane Urology offers a no-scalpel vasectomy, which is less invasive than a traditional vasectomy, so you recover faster and with fewer side effects.

 The primary difference between a traditional vasectomy and a no-scalpel vasectomy is the method of accessing the vas deferens.
 These ducts carry sperm from your testicles.

-In a traditional vasectomy, the surgeon makes incisions on each side of your scrotum to access the vas deferens.
 During a no-scalpel vasectomy, the Spokane Urology team holds the vas deferens with an external clamp.
 They use a needle to create a hole in your scrotum.

 Through the hole, your provider pulls out the ducts to cut, burn, or tie them off.
 After treating the ducts, your physician replaces the vas deferens to their original place.

 Recovery from a no-scalpel vasectomy is relatively simple.
 You can expect to have some discomfort or pain right after your procedure that’s treatable with over-the-counter medications.

 The small needle holes heal on their own.
 However, you’ll need to change the dressing over the treatment area daily to prevent an infection from developing.
 If you have swelling, you can use ice packs to reduce it for the first few days after your procedure.

 You’ll need to avoid having sex for about a week as your skin heals.
 The team at Spokane Urology might advise you to avoid strenuous activities like heavy lifting for at least a week.

 No-scalpel vasectomies are typically faster than a traditional vasectomy.
 The team at Spokane Urology does the procedure in the office.
 You can expect to go home soon after it’s done.